-Prospective families are welcome to visit the school for a tour of our facilities with a Section Leader.
-Tours are conducted at a mutually convenient time and include the opportunity to see the school in operation.
+Prospective families are welcome to visit the school for a tour of our facilities with a Leader Teacher.
+Tours are conducted at the advertised times and include the opportunity to see the school in operation.
 Please contact the school on (03) 9743 4966 to make an appointment for a tour.

 Prep enrolment commences in the year prior to children starting school.
 Children enrolling in Victorian schools must turn 5 years old by 30th April in the year of entry and are usually enrolled in the year prior to their commencement (the pre-school/kinder year).